Why do doctors refuse to see regular patients now and avoid routine non-emergency surgeries?

 Then why now?

 Here the enemy can’t be seen and can still kill us.
 When HIV came to prominence in the eighties, I remember the fear we all had as medical personnel then.
-But HIV could spread by only a few specific ways and not definitely by cough or sneeze.
+But HIV could spread in only a few specific ways and not definitely by cough or sneeze.
 We all take routine universal precautions and do attend to all patients.
 We make sure that we do not ostracise them and create stigma.

 The new corona contagion is deadly and not taking precautions means that doctors, nurses and every health care worker is at the risk of contracting the virus.
 There are certain procedures and surgeries that create lots of aerosols – the microparticles in the air with the germs in the closed atmosphere of operation theatres with closed air circulation, everybody in the operation theatre is at risk.

 Definitely, doctors are not shying away from their duties.
 Every life-threatening emergency like heart attack, stroke, acute appendicitis, cholecystitis (gallbladder inflammation due to stones) is attended to immediately putting every health care worker’s life at risk.
 We categorize the surgeries as per the risk involved and accordingly take appropriate precautions and do the surgeries.
 Routine surgeries also need ICU admission and we don’t want to hold up ICU beds which may be needed for critically ill COVID-19 patients.

 It sometimes gets difficult to identify COVID-19 in asymptomatic patients and there is an increased risk of mortality in COVID patients who undergo routine surgeries.
 However, cancer and emergency cases where the risk of death is higher when prompt treatment is not undertaken means that certain surgeries can never be postponed.